arangodb-helper/arangodb/docs/upgrade_spec.md

-  followed by upgrade entries for all single servers (in case of `activefailover`), followed by upgrade entries for all dbservers (in case of `cluster`), followed by upgrade entries for all coordinators (in case of `cluster`), followed by an entry to re-enable agency supervision.
+  followed by upgrade entries for all single servers (in case of `activefailover`), followed by upgrade entries for all dbservers (in case of `cluster`), followed by upgrade entries for all coordinators (in case of `cluster`), followed by upgrade entries for all sync masters (in case of `cluster` & sync), followed by upgrade entries for all sync workers (in case of `cluster` & sync), followed by an entry to re-enable agency supervision.

 Every Starter will monitor the agency for an upgrade plan.